 Even the weather feels suspended between seasons.
 The rain has stepped aside for now, and the cold has yet to fully claim its ground.
 Today is mild and dry, the sky an open blue, the earth firm beneath our feet.
 It feels like a gift—borrowed time.

 At the river’s edge, Carys waits.
 Today, the air lacks the sharpness that would make the water cruel, and so I offer the nod she hopes for.
-In an instant, she leaps, breaking the river’s surface with joyful abandon.
-I find a stick, and for a few precious minutes I do nothing but watch—splashing, spinning, barking with delight.
+Without hesitation, she leaps, breaking the river’s surface with joyful abandon.
+She stands patiently waiting for me to find a stick, and for a few precious minutes, we play together, and I watch her—jumping, splashing, barking with delight.
 She knows nothing of weeks or years, only the present moment, only the water and the game.
 There is wisdom in that.

 Beside us, small movements stir the branches.
-A long-tailed tit darts from limb to limb, delicate and intent, inspecting bark and crevices for a meal.
+A long-tailed tit darts from limb to limb, delicate and intent, inspecting crevices in the bark, searching for a meal.
 Its soft presence feels like a quiet reassurance that life persists, even now.

 Then, higher still, a harsher sound cuts through the calm—an unfamiliar call.
 A flash of green passes overhead, followed by another.
 Ring-necked parakeets, bold and unapologetic, announce themselves as they glide across the treetops.
 Once strangers here, they now belong, weaving their bright presence into the evolving story of these woods.